triton-inference-server/server/docs/protocol/extension_trace.md

 The trace settings are mentioned in
 [Trace Setting Response JSON Object](#Trace-Setting-Response-JSON-Object).
-Note that if this is the first request to initalize a model trace settings, for the trace settings that are not specified in the request, the value will be copied from the current global settings.
+Note that if this is the first request to initialize a model trace settings, for the trace settings that are not specified in the request, the value will be copied from the current global settings.